Sointula: History

+Wildlife

 Wildlife on the island and in the waters around it is abundant.
 Orcas return to the so-called "rubbing beaches" on Malcolm Island's northern edge near Bere Point Regional Park every summer and fall.
 Seals and porpoises can be viewed from the beaches.
 Birds, mink, otter, beaver, and deer live all over the island.
 The temperate rainforest vegetation helps to sustain the mood of an uncluttered and peaceful haven.

+Sointula is the location of Living Oceans Society's head office, although it also has an office in Vancouver.
+Living Oceans Society, founded in 1998, is a non-profit research and public education organization committed to conserving marine biological diversity in order to ensure a healthy ocean and healthy coastal communities.
+It is Canada's largest non-governmental organization focused on marine conservation issues.
+In addition, a seasonal Canadian Coast Guard Inshore Rescue Boat Station is located in Sointula during the summer.
+The station is staffed by a coxswain and two crewmembers, using a Rigid Hull Inflatable Fast Rescue Craft.

+Legacy

 Bill Gaston's novel Sointula (2004) is named for the community and has a plot that revolves in part around it.
 Rachel Lebowitz's book Hannus (2006) is also partly about the early days of the commune.
 Paula Wild's book Sointula gives a good overview of the island's ways and history.
 More recently, Sointula Museum, collaborating with the University of Victoria, has published Practical Dreamers, a history of the island's cooperatives complete with many historical pictures.
-In 2013 a Finnish troupe performed the play Sointula in the village.
-The troupe had raised $50,000 to be able to visit Sointula and perform.

-Sointula is also the location of Living Oceans Society's head office, although it also has an office in Vancouver.
-Living Oceans Society, founded in 1998, is a non-profit research and public education organization committed to conserving marine biological diversity in order to ensure a healthy ocean and healthy coastal communities.
-It is Canada's largest non-governmental organization focused on marine conservation issues.
-In addition, a seasonal Canadian Coast Guard Inshore Rescue Boat Station is located in Sointula during the summer.
-The station is staffed by a coxswain and two crewmembers, using a Rigid Hull Inflatable Fast Rescue Craft.
+Sointula, and its original Finnish settlers, are the subject of a Finnish musical also named "Sointula", by Tuomo_Aitta; a Finnish theater company visited Sointula to perform it in 2013.